Thomas WK Wong 黃偉傑

 Prior to his move to the Bar, Thomas was a commercial litigator at Hogan Lovells and Clifford Chance during which time, he worked with clients directly and gained an understanding of their commercial objectives.

 Thomas is a Fellow of the Chartered Institute of Arbitrators and the Hong Kong Institute of Arbitrators, and is also on the Hong Kong International Arbitration Centre (“HKIAC”)’s List of Arbitrators as well as the Singapore International Arbitration Centre (“SIAC”)’s Reserve Panel of Arbitrators.
-He has been ranked as a Leading Junior in The Legal 500 (Hong Kong Bar – Commercial Disputes) in consecutive years.
+Thomas often sits as arbitrator and has sat as a Deputy District Judge in Hong Kong in 2023 – 2024.

 • FHKIArb (2020 – present)